patpluspun/they_blog/about.md

 His are words of which none can be certain

-All written in riddles and rhymes and curses
+All written in riddles and disjointed curses

-Appropriate feelings for such cynical verses
+Appropriate feelings for cynical verses

 Expression a sin, absolution in light

-Whatever makes a lonely soul feel right
+Whatever can make a lonely soul feel right